Why AI Agent Architecture Matters

 Frequently Asked Questions

-Chatbots respond to prompts; AutoGPT generates and executes multi-step plans autonomously until the goal is met.
+Chatbots respond to prompts.
+AutoGPT generates and executes multi-step plans autonomously until the goal is met.

 Conclusion